Minor cuts and scrapes usually don't require a trip to the emergency room. These guidelines can help you care for such wounds:

 - Cover the wound.
 Bandages can help keep the wound clean and keep harmful bacteria out.
-After the wound has healed enough to make infection unlikely, exposure to the air will speed wound healing.
+If the injury is just a minor scrape, or scratch, leave it uncovered.

 - Change the dressing.
-Change the dressing at least daily or whenever it becomes wet or dirty.
-If you're allergic to the adhesive used in most bandages, switch to adhesive-free dressings or sterile gauze held in place with paper tape, gauze roll or a loosely applied elastic bandage.
+Do this at least once a day or whenever the bandage becomes wet or dirty.
+If the injured person is allergic to the adhesive in tapes and bandages, switch to adhesive-free dressings or sterile gauze held in place with paper tape, rolled gauze or a loosely applied elastic bandage.
 These supplies generally are available at pharmacies.
+After the wound has healed enough to make infection unlikely, you can leave it uncovered, as exposure to the air will speed healing.

 - Watch for signs of infection.
 See your doctor if the wound isn't healing or you notice any redness, increasing pain, drainage, warmth or swelling.

 - Lacerations.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/injuries_poisoning/lacerations/lacerations.html?qt=cuts%20and%20scrapes&sc=&alt=sh.
-Accessed Sept.
-15, 2011.
+The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/injuries_poisoning/lacerations/lacerations.html?qt=cuts%20and%20scrapes&sc=&alt=sh.
+Accessed Aug.
+25, 2014.

-- Emergencies and urgent care.
-In: Millman, M. Mayo Clinic Guide to Self-Care.
+- Millman M. Mayo Clinic Guide to Self-Care.
 6th ed.
 Rochester, Minn.: Mayo Clinic; 2010.